telerik/kendo-ui-core/docs/install/bower.md

 # Install Kendo UI as a Bower Package

 [Bower](http://bower.io/) is a popular package manager for the web.

 Kendo UI maintains two bower packages, Kendo UI Core and Kendo UI Professional.
 Official releases, service packs and internal builds are uploaded to both.

+> The professional bower package is available only for licensed user accounts; *it is not accessible for trial accounts*.

 ## Install Kendo UI Core Bower Package

-The Kendo UI Core bower package is is available as a [public GitHub repository](https://github.com/kendo-labs/bower-kendo-ui).
+The Kendo UI Core Bower package is is available as a [public GitHub repository](https://github.com/kendo-labs/bower-kendo-ui).
 It is also registered as `kendo-ui-core` in the bower registry.

 ```sh
 bower install kendo-ui-core